newrelic/open-install-library/docs/mongodb.md

 # Overview

-The MongoDB recipe is handling the scenarios below and is checking for them in the order listed:
+The MongoDB recipe installs the [New Relic MongoDB Integration](https://docs.newrelic.com/docs/infrastructure/host-integrations/host-integrations-list/mongodb/mongodb-monitoring-integration-new/) and handles the scenarios mentioned below checking for them in the order listed:

 - An open MongoDB server (for dev/testing purposes)
 - A MongoDB server with regular (SCRAM) credentials-based authentication
 - A MongoDB server with SSL/TLS authentication enabled

 If you need to test the MongoDB recipe instrumentation in any of these scenarios, below are the steps for creating MongoDB instances for each one of them.

+For more information about the MongoDB

 ## Testing Instrumenting a MongoDB Server (No Authentication Enabled)